Attrash-Islam/network-diff-tool/README.md

-Network Diff Tool that garauntee that your plike requests payload is identical to the latest on master
+Network Diff Tool Chrome Extension that garauntee that your plike requests payload is identical to the latest on master

 - Enable in incognito in order to do multiple logins at the same domain if needed.